ASalazar46/PythonPlayground/Proj5 - DataStructures/README.md

 - Lists are not restricted to one data type; it can collect data of various types.
 Arrays are restricted to only one data type.
 - Lists dynamically change in size.
 Arrays set their size upon creation, and it will not change afterwards.

+Dictionary - A mapping of hashable objects to arbitrary objects, or key:value pairs.
+It is one of the built-in data structures in Python.
+Keys should be hashable, or immutable in nature, like strings.
+Keys can be numbers, much like indices in an array/list.
+Values can be any data type.
+Dictionaries are ordered, and cannot contain duplicate items.

+~~List is a collection which is ordered and changeable.
+Allows duplicate members.
+Tuple is a collection which is ordered and unchangeable.
+Allows duplicate members.
+Set is a collection which is unordered, unchangeable, and unindexed.
+No duplicate members.
+Dictionary is a collection which is ordered and changeable.
+No duplicate members.~~